Sweet Dog

 Teaching your dog tricksPart of · Teaching your dog tricks

-Five minutes, a quiet spot, and you're ready to go.
+Five minutes, a quiet corner, and you're ready.

 0 / 5